mt3443/neural-networks/README.md

 ### Overview

-The purpose of this project was to create a neural network that can solve interesting problems.
+The purpose of this project was to create neural networks that can solve interesting problems.
 Two datasets were used to ensure the neural network was general and robust, specifically the MNIST and Chars74k datasets.
 A simple multilayer perceptron was implemented from scratch and trained on these datasets.
 After training, the neural network was able to achieve a testing accuracy of up to 96%.

 ### Approach